BigGHS/obsidian-comments-manager/README.md

 Access settings via Settings → Comments Manager:

+### General Settings
 - **Comment Prefix**: Characters used to mark comments (default: `%%`)
 - **Open Panel on Startup**: Automatically open the comments panel when Obsidian starts
 - **Default Collapsed View**: Start with the panel in collapsed state (showing only headers)
 - **Debug Mode**: Enable console logging for troubleshooting

+### Print Mode Settings
+- **Callout Type for Print Mode**: The type of callout to use when converting comments (e.g., comment, note, info)
+- **Include Comment Author**: Include author information in converted callouts (placeholder for future feature)
+- **Include Comment Timestamp**: Include timestamp information in converted callouts (placeholder for future feature)

+## Commands

+The plugin adds several commands accessible via the command palette (`Ctrl+P`):

+- **Toggle Comments Panel**: Open/close the comments side panel
+- **Insert Comment**: Add a new comment at the cursor position
+- **Activate Print Mode**: Convert all comments to callouts for PDF export

+## Use Cases

+### Academic Writing
+- **Hidden Comments**: Keep research notes and citations as hidden comments during writing
+- **Print Mode**: Convert to visible callouts when sharing with supervisors or for final submission
+- **Individual Conversion**: Make specific references permanent while keeping others hidden

+### Document Review
+- **Collaborative Feedback**: Use comments for suggestions and questions
+- **Print Mode**: Generate PDFs with all feedback visible for distribution
+- **Selective Visibility**: Convert critical feedback to permanent callouts

+### Project Documentation
+- **Development Notes**: Keep implementation notes as hidden comments
+- **Client Presentations**: Use Print Mode to show relevant comments in client-facing documents
+- **Action Items**: Convert specific comments to permanent "TODO" callouts

 ## Development